-- Promote via community channels – Think about the boards you sit on; the community organizations are you involved in.
+- Promote via community channels – Think about the boards you sit on; the community organizations you are involved in.
 Can they help promote this to their extended networks as well?

 - Promote via email – Do you already have a database of email addresses?
 Send the invite out via email and include the link to the Facebook event.